erhsparks/app_academy_prepwork/environment-setup.md

 access to the command line (Terminal in OS X, GNOME Terminal in Ubuntu, or the `cmd` prompt in Windows).
 You won't need to install any additional software to use the command line, but we do expect you to be familiar with basic commands.
-We recommend [learning the command line "the hard way"][cli-hardway].
+We recommend [the "hard way" tutorial][cli-hardway].
 Don't be scared, the tutorial isn't really that hard; you'll simply learn through practical examples.

 [cli-hardway]: http://cli.learncodethehardway.org/book/